Feature

 Human Powered Health

-The American Lily Williams caught the eye on stage 2 of the UAE Tour Women, when she was in a front group for 106km en route to second that day behind the European champion Lorena Wiebes.
+The American Lily Williams caught the eye on stage 2 of the UAE Tour Women, and has improved through the season, bagging some great results in a series of one day races.

 Laboral Kutxa-Fundacion Euskadi